Monitoring

 - Go to Projects → Select your project

-The metrics dashboard shows:
+The monitoring dashboard shows:

-- Live CPU graph - CPU usage over time
+- CPU - Live CPU usage percentage

-- Network activity - Data transfer rates
+- Network I/O - Real-time inbound/outbound data transfer

 Via API